History of Jerry West in Timeline

 1960: Olympic Gold Medal with Oscar Robertson

-1960: Basketball Hall of Fame
+1960: Election to Basketball Hall of Fame as a Member of U.S. Olympic Team

 In 1960, Jerry West was elected to the Basketball Hall of Fame as a member of the U.S. Olympic team.

-1961: Improved Lakers Performance and Playoff Run
+1961: Improved Lakers Performance and Playoff Appearance

-January 17, 1962: Career-High 63 Points Against New York Knicks
+January 17, 1962: Career-High 63 Points

-1962: NBA All-Star and All-NBA First Team Selection
+1962: All-Star and All-NBA First-Team Honors

-1963: Lakers Scoring Leader
+1963: Lakers' Scoring Leader

 1964: West Averaged Career-High Points